NexGenCloud/hyperstack-sdk-python/docs/VirtualMachineApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **retrieve_virtual_machines_associated_with_a_contract**
+# **stop_vm**
-> ContractInstancesResponse retrieve_virtual_machines_associated_with_a_contract(contract_id, page=page, page_size=page_size, search=search)
+> ResponseModel stop_vm(vm_id)

-Retrieve virtual machines associated with a contract
+Stop virtual machine

-Retrieves a list of virtual machines associated with a contract, providing details such as virtual machine name, timestamp, flavor name, and other relevant information.
-Please provide the ID of the relevant contract in the path.
+Shuts down a virtual machine.
+Provide the virtual machine ID in the path to initiate the shutdown process for the specified virtual machine.

 ### Example